KredeGC/KTL/README.md

 double* p = alloc.allocate(1);
 // Write to the address before what was allocated, which is illegal *(p - 1) = 32;
-// When it deallocates it should give a message in the standard error stream alloc.deallocate(p, 1);
+// When it deallocates it should give a message in the standard error stream about corruption alloc.deallocate(p, 1);
 ```